neynt/notes/econ102.md

       - Land: rent.
       - Capital: interest.
       - Entrepreneurship: capital.
-  - TODO: Memorize this.
+  - (Firms sell | households buy) goods and services, in return for (revenue |
-  - (Firms sell | households buy) goods and services, in return for (revenue | spending).
+    spending).
-  - (Households provide | Firms use) factors of production, in return for (wages/rent/profit | income).
+  - (Households provide | Firms use) factors of production, in return for (wages/rent/interest/profit).

 - **Production possibilities frontier**: Shows the possible production of goods of various types given available resources and technology